The CDHB takes its legal responsibilities seriously. As a researcher you need to be aware of your legal and moral obligations.

 2. GST CLAUSE – add to Special Conditions

 Clause 6.6 is deleted in its entirety and replaced with the following wording:

-“6.6 Payments will be made by the [Local Sponsor/Sponsor] upon receipt of a valid tax invoice issued by the Institution”.
+“6.6 Payments will be made by the [Sponsor/CRO/CRG] upon receipt of a valid tax invoice issued by the Institution”.

-Clause 6.6 is required to be amended in all CTRAs because it allows for a “Buyer Created Tax Invoice”.
+Clause 6 needs to be amended in all CTRAs because it allows for a “Buyer Created Tax Invoice”.
 Under NZ GST legislation a Buyer Created Tax invoice triggers a GST payment obligation on the DHB when they are issued.
-The timing of the GST payment obligation does not necessarily meet CDHB’s practices and could result in us being non-compliant with our GST payment obligations including being subject to penalties.
-CDHB does not, therefore, accept this type of invoice.
+The timing of the GST payment obligation does not necessarily meet CDHB’s internal processing requirements.

 Requirement to contract on standard terms

 New Zealand legislation